In the comments to the last post I was asked about how we played C&C with the 40mm semi flats.........

 I also have 'Tricorn', the AWI version, however this is one of my least favourite versions, having more of the feel of a skirmish game - not in my opinion suitable for the large clashes of the SYW.

-A gaming friend has made a very nice gaming 12' x 6' gaming cloth marked out in 180mm hexes, which he uses to play C&C Napoleonic Epic with 28mm figures.
+A gaming friend has made a very nice 12' x 6' gaming cloth marked out in 180mm hexes, which he uses to play C&C Napoleonic Epic with 28mm figures.
 He also has the hills and woods to match, so an easy option for me to borrow for a participation game.
-My 160mm frontage units sit nicely into the 180mm hexes (just the corners lightly marked)
+My 160mm frontage units sit nicely into the 180mm hexes (which are just annotated with lightly marked corners - one visible to front right of the artillery).

 SYW Rules Changes